bitnami-labs/sealed-secrets/README.md

 If you know or suspect a *sealing key* has been compromised you should renew the key ASAP before you start sealing your new rotated secrets, otherwise you'll be giving attackers access to your new secrets as well.

-A key can be generated early in two ways
-1. Label the current latest key as compromised (any value other than active) `kubectl label secrets <keyname> sealedsecrets.bitnami.com/sealed-secrets-key=compromised`.
-2. (since v0.9.3) pass current timestamp to the controller into a flag called `--key-cutoff-time` or an env var called `SEALED_SECRETS_KEY_CUTOFF_TIME`.
+A key can be generated early by passing the current timestamp to the controller into a flag called `--key-cutoff-time` or an env var called `SEALED_SECRETS_KEY_CUTOFF_TIME`.
 Expected format is RFC1123, you can generate it with the `date -R` unix command.

 **NOTE** Sealed secrets currently does not automatically pick up relabelled keys, an admin must restart the controller before the effect will apply.